Wade's Causeway: As a Roman causeway

-A possible issue with the causeway's identification as a Roman structure in the latter half of the twentieth century was its incorporation of many small bends along its course.
+A possible issue with the causeway's identification as a Roman structure in the latter half of the 20th century was its incorporation of many small bends along its course.
 Roman military roads are usually straight in both their overall course, and also typically from one vantage point to the next.
 Both the Foss Way and the Stanegate, roads of established Roman provenance, have sinuous courses similar to Wade's causeway, so the objection is not conclusive.

-The use of dressed stone rather than gravel as a surface dressing was occasionally held to be a sign against Roman construction's causeway: the majority of Roman roads that were finished with a material other than simply packed earth were dressed in either packed gravel or pebbles.
-There are other examples of Roman roads paved with stone blocks, including the 11 mi section of the Via Appia—the oldest major Roman route in Italy—near Albano.
+The use of dressed stone rather than gravel as a surface dressing was occasionally held to cast doubt on the causeway's Roman provenance, since the majority of Roman roads that were finished with a material other than simply packed earth were dressed in either packed gravel or pebbles.
+There are other examples of Roman roads paved with stone blocks, including the 11 mi section of the Via Appia — the oldest major Roman route in Italy — near Albano.
 Historians Richard A Gabriel and Michael Grant state that of the 400000 km of known Roman roads, over 80000 km may have been stone-paved.
-The Roman writer Ulpian specifically differentiates between via munita, which always had a paved stone surface, and via glareata, which were earthed roads with either gravelled surfaces or a gravelled subsurface and paving on top.
-The causeway may well have had a gravel surface dressing originally, which has been removed since robbing and natural weathering.
+The Roman writer Ulpian specifically differentiates between a via munita, which always had a paved stone surface, and a via glareata, an earthed road with either a gravelled surface or a gravelled subsurface with paving on top.
+The causeway may well have had a gravel surface originally, which has disappeared due to robbing and natural weathering.
 Another difference in construction detail between Wade's Causeway and a typical Roman road is its lack of a foundation of large stones.
 Codrington and archaeologist John Ward stress that the structure of Roman roads varied greatly depending upon their situation and the materials available, especially within Britain.

-For much of the twentieth century, the consensus remained that the road was most probably Roman.
+For much of the 20th century, the consensus remained that the road was most probably Roman.
 It was still referenced as an undoubted Roman road in a 1947 UK Government report.
 In 1957 Margary, the leading authority on Roman roads at the time, accepted the road as Roman and assigned it the catalogue number 81b in his list of Roman roads in Britain.
 In the late 1950s and early 1960s, this was a definitive and unquestioned interpretation of the monument.
 Several works in the 1980s and 1990s stated that Roman-era road construction was still the most probable explanation of the structure.